nicfv/Grafana-Raw-Data/README.md

-# Grafana-Raw-Data
+# Grafana Raw Data Panel

-A simple Grafana panel plugin that outputs raw JSON data
+This is a simple Grafana panel plugin that supports any query and outputs the raw query data in JSON format.